navchandar/look-like-scanned/README.md

 - The supported file types are: ".jpg", ".png", ".jpeg", ".webp", ".pdf".

-- The output PDF file size will be bigger compared to the input because the files are stored in image format.
+- The output PDF file size **will be bigger** than the input file because the pages are stored in image format.

 - Bookmarks / Links / Metadata will be removed when saving the output file.